mg202122/printf/README.md

-print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively print_hex.c: - contains the functions print_hex, which prints an unsigned int in hexidecimal form, print_x, print_X, and print_p, which handle the conversion specifiers x, X, and p, respectively print_unsigned_int.c: - contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively print_rot13.c - contains the function print_R, which handles the conversion specifier R Authors
+print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively print_hex.c: - contains the functions print_hex, which prints an unsigned int in hexidecimal form, print_x, print_X, and print_p, which handle the conversion specifiers x, X, and p, respectively print_unsigned_int.c: - contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively print_rot13.c - contains the function print_R, which handles the conversion specifier

-Jane Doe | @Jane_Doe
+Adowarim Lugu-zuri  | @Adowarim_Lugu-zuri

-John Doe | @John_Doe
+Derrick Oti | @Derrick_Oti